-Report on the Financial Statements Opinion
+Report on the Audit of the Financial Statements Opinion

-We have audited the accompanying financial statements of Arcadia Educational Foundation (the Foundation), a California nonprofit public benefit corporation, which comprise the statement of financial position as of December 31, 2021, and the related statements of activities, functional expenses, and cash flows, for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Arcadia Educational Foundation (the Foundation), a California nonprofit public benefit corporation, which comprise the statement of financial position as of December 31, 2022, and the related statements of activities, functional expenses, and cash flows, for the year then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to present fairly, in all material respects, the financial position of the Foundation as of December 31, 2021, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Foundation as of December 31, 2022, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.